 Electrifying all existing and new buildings is another top economywide decarbonization policy.
 Most of the U.S. building stock that will exist in 2050 is already built today, which means existing fossil fuel equipment in buildings must be replaced with electrified alternatives.
-This means replacing fossil fuel-powered space heating, water heating, and cooking equipment with electric alternatives such as air source heat pumps, heat pump and electric resistance water heaters, and vi Previous Energy Innovation analysis explains five possible technological pathways for cost-effectively meeting 100 percent clean electricity by 2035.
-See: Phadke, A., Aggarwal, S., O'Boyle, M., Gimon, E., Abhyankar, N. 2020, "Illustrative Pathways To 100 Percent Zero Carbon Power By 2035.
-Energy Innovation. https://energyinnovation.org/wp-content/uploads/2020/09/Pathways-to-100-Zero-Carbon-Power-by-2035-Without-Increasing-Customer-Costs.pdf electric or induction cookstoves.
+This means replacing fossil fuel-powered space heating, water heating, and cooking equipment with electric alternatives such as air source heat pumps, and electric or induction cookstoves.
 Considering appliances can last up to 20 years, all new equipment must be electric by 2030 to ensure an all-electric building stock by 2050.

-^v As-yet unpublished Energy Innovation analysis-can be made available on request.
+iii As-yet unpublished Energy Innovation analysis-can be made available on request.